 The teenage years are a great time to get braces because the mouth and jaw are still developing, and tooth movement can be easier.
 But these days, more and more adults are deciding to get their teeth straightened too.
 Those who are put off by the idea of metal braces have a variety of other options to choose from.

-A tool like Invisalign's SmileView is an ideal way to see what you would look like with straight teeth.
-Getting this virtual makeover might help you decide whether to go ahead with getting braces or aligners.
+A tool like the Invisalign SmileView is an ideal way to see what you would look like with straight teeth.
+Getting this virtual makeover might help you decide whether to go ahead with getting braces or teeth aligners.

 Ways to get straighter teeth